gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

   generated which abort the binder and prevent the output of a binder file and subsequent link to obtain an executable.

-  The *-t* switch converts these error messages into warnings, so that binding and linking can continue to completion even in the presence of such errors.
+  The :switch:`-t` switch converts these error messages into warnings, so that binding and linking can continue to completion even in the presence of such errors.
 The result may be a failed link (due to missing symbols), or a